essarrjay/ShmeppyImagetoJSON/shmeppytools/simple_scripts/README.md

 This script takes an image (`.jpeg`, `.png` or probably plenty others) and converts it into a form recognized by Shemppy's new import function.

 ### simple_combine_maps.py
+(called combinemaps.py in maptools)
 This script takes 2 or more `.json` map files and combines them into a single map file.
 This can be useful to avoid players having to join a different shmeppy 'game' when changing scenes.
 Also saves the need to recreate many tokens.

+### simple_map_to_tokens.py
+(called collecttokens.py in maptools)
+This script creates a new map using all tokens from the input map(s).
+Tokens are grouped.
+Takes 1 or more `.json` map files.
+This can be useful to move tokens from one map to another.
+If run from the command line, using the `-c` flag combines tokens from multiple maps into one map.
+Omitting will process each map separately.
+Type `python simple_map_to_tokens.py -h` for more options.

 To use, you have two options:
 1. **Windows:**